- Duration: 15 Minutes

-This routine can easily be used as a cool down; you could also use it as a morning stretch routine or something that you do to help clear your head before you lay down at night.
+This routine can be used as a warm up; you could also use it as a morning stretch routine or something that you do to help clear your head before you lay down at night.

 Cobra to Child's Pose: From a prone position place hands palms down next to your rib cage, slowly press into your hands lifting your chest as high up as is comfortable for your lower back, then hold for 2-5 seconds before dropping your chest and sitting back in your heals stretching arms away for child's pose again hold for 2-5 seconds before moving back to cobra position.

 Cat to Cow: On hands and knees starting with a neutral spine, with knees under your hip joint and hands under shoulders.
 Slowly arch your back up pulling your shoulders and hips together and tucking your head slightly to feel a stretch along the spine, then slowly lower your back dipping down and looking up slightly feeling a stretch throughout your abdominal muscles and possibly even your chest.